 Hip Dysplasia

-What is Hip Dysplasia?
-The hip of any dog consists of a ball and socket joint.
-When the ball fits into the socket nice and firmly, the dog is said to have good hips.
-When the ball does not fit into the socket firmly, the dog suffers from the condition known as hip dysplasia.
 To further explain, the head of the ball may be too small, or the socket may be too large to accommodate the ball.
 Hip dysplasia in dogs can be deterred by not breeding dogs that are afflicted with hip dysplasia.
-Owners of BRT puppies should be careful in not allowing their puppies to run up and downstairs or excessive exercise as these causes may also contribute to problems of hip dysplasia.
-For additonal information on hip dysplasia grading and comparison x-rays, please go to Orthopedic Foundation for Animals website.
-For further explanation of hip dysplasia and the PennHip method, please see video below.
+Owners of BRT puppies should be careful in not allowing their puppies to run up, and down the stairs, or excessive exercise as these causes may also contribute to problems of hip dysplasia.
+For additional information on hip dysplasia, grading, and comparison x-rays, please go to the Orthopedic Foundation for Animals website.

 Elbow Dysplasia

 Elbow Dysplasia is a genetic condition that affects the elbow joints of Black Russian Terrier.
-When there are abnormal cartilage growth on the elbow joints, this condition may be diagnosed as elbow dysplasia.
-These abnormal growths can lead to osteoporosisosteoarthritisosteochondrosis Diagnosis can be confirmed by x-rays.
-For additional reading on elbow dysplasia go to the Orthopedic Foundation For Animals.
+When there is an abnormal cartilage growth on the elbow joints, this condition may be diagnosed as elbow dysplasia.
+These abnormal growths can lead to osteoporosis, osteoarthritis, and osteochondrosis.
+Diagnosis can be confirmed by x-rays.

 Juvenile Laryngeal Paralysis & Polyneuropathy (JLPP)